rails/solid_cache/upgrading_to_version_0.4.x.md

      config.solid_cache.key_hash_stage = :ignored
    ```

+2. Copy over the database migrations

+   Run `bin/rails solid_cache:install:migrations` to copy over the new Solid Cache migrations.

-2. Install and run the first migration (AddKeyHashAndByteSizeToSolidCacheEntries)
+3. Run the first migration (AddKeyHashAndByteSizeToSolidCacheEntries)

+   Run `bin/rails db:migrate:status` to see the pending migrations.

+   Run `bin/rails db:migrate:up VERSION=XXXX` where XXXX is the desired "Migration ID" to run a specific migration.

    This adds the new columns.

-3. Update your config
+4. Update your config

    ```
      config.solid_cache.key_hash_stage = :unindexed
    ```
    Now the application will be populating those columns.

-4. Prepare the data
+5. Prepare the data

    We will be adding not null constraints and a unique index in the following step so we need to make sure that there are no null
    values.
 The easiest thing to do here is to truncate the solid_cache_entries table if your app can handle a full cache invalidation.

    Otherwise you'll need to run a script to backfill the missing values.

-5. Install and run the second migration (AddKeyHashAndByteSizeIndexesAndNullConstraintsToSolidCacheEntries)
+6. Install and run the second migration (AddKeyHashAndByteSizeIndexesAndNullConstraintsToSolidCacheEntries)

    If you truncated the data in the previous step this should run quickly.
 If not and you have a large table it could take a while.

    If you have a process for online schema changes for large tables (pt-online-schema-change, gh-ost etc) you may need to use that here.

-6. Update your config
+7. Update your config

    ```
      config.solid_cache.key_hash_stage = :indexed # this is the default so you can also remove it instead